goobyn/cs305_module05/README.md

   * Project Announcement

 ## License
-This project is licensed uner the MIT License - see the LICENSE.md file for details.
+This project is licensed uner the MIT License.